Manzano Pepper vs Rocoto: Heat, Flavor & Key Differences

 Peru · C. pubescens

 Archaeological evidence from Guitarrero Cave in Peru places Capsicum pubescens cultivation at roughly 6,000 years ago, making rocoto among the earliest domesticated peppers anywhere.
-Pre-Columbian Andean civilizations - including the Inca - incorporated it heavily into their diets, and rocoto remains central to Peruvian cooking today.
+Pre-Columbian Andean civilizations, including the Inca, incorporated it heavily into their diets, and rocoto remains central to Peruvian cooking today.

 Unlike most New World peppers that spread globally after Spanish contact, rocoto stayed largely regional.
-Its cold-weather requirements and thick-walled fruit made it harder to transport and dry than thin-skinned varieties.

 Selection